Serayah (actress): Music

 In 2015, Serayah appeared in singer Taylor Swift's video for the song "Bad Blood" as the character Dilemma.
 On July 18, 2015, Swift performed a rendition of her song "Style" alongside McNeill on the Chicago stop of her The 1989 World Tour.

 She performed at Marshall Academy of the Arts in Long Beach in March 2015.
 In 2016, she was featured in the RedOne song "Don't You Need Somebody", that also features Enrique Iglesias, R. City and Shaggy.
 In 2018, she released her debut EP Addicted.
 In 2019, she played a main role in the music video for "Undecided" by Chris Brown.
-Appeared in 2022 music video by Diddy feat.
-Bryson Tiller - Gotta Move On.
+In 2022, she appeared in the music video by Diddy feat.
+Bryson Tiller for the song, Gotta Move On.